valkyr1e-tera/fast-solo/readme.md

 - Spawns you at the Freedom Plaza banker when leaving the dungeon
 - Automatically resets the dungeon when entering Velik's Sanctuary, but only if you opened the treasure chest in your previous entry
 - Supports Caali's auto update

-A combination of ghillieglade-helper and your favorite unethical fast-solo module to speed up Ace Dungeons, Ghillie, and Channelworks.

 # USE AT YOUR OWN RISK